 The term “life expectancy” refers to the average time a person is expected to live.
-After someone is diagnosed with mesothelioma, their life expectancy may be cut short because of the effects of the disease and unfortunately, sometimes its treatments.
+It is currently 78 years old in the U.S.

-Because most patients in the past have survived less than 12 months according to research data, a mesothelioma diagnosis means an average drop in life expectancy of about eight years.
+Most mesothelioma patients are diagnosed at 69 and live less than 12 months.
+This translates to an average drop in life expectancy of about eight years.

 However, statistics do not decide your destiny.
-Increasingly, people with asbestos-related cancer are measuring their survival in years rather than months.
 Improved therapies and emerging drug combinations offer newly diagnosed patients a reason to hope.